Basics: An example workflow

 "bwa mem {input} | samtools view -Sb - > {output}"

-When Snakemake determines that this rule can be applied to generate a target file by replacing the wildcard {sample} in the output file with an appropriate value, it will propagate that value to all occurrences of {sample} in the input files and thereby determine the necessary input for the resulting job.
-Note that you can have multiple wildcards in your file paths, however, to avoid conflicts with other jobs of the same rule, all output files of a rule have to contain exactly the same wildcards.
+When Snakemake determines that this rule can be applied to generate a target file, it will propagate that value to all occurrences of the {sample} wildcard in that rule, thereby determining the necessary input files for the resulting job.

 When executing